03

 The Jazz Age is often referred to in conjunction with the Roaring Twenties, and overlapped in significant cross-cultural ways with the Prohibition Era.
 The movement was largely affected by the introduction of radios nationwide.
 During this time, the Jazz Age was intertwined with the developing youth culture.
 The movement also helped introduce the European jazz movement.

 We will also be serving a light supper of various cheeses and accompaniments, with refreshments.
-The cost will be published nearer to the date.
+The cost will be £20 per person.

 THE ARTS SOCIETY ACCREDITED LECTURER